 DECKS & 3-SEASON SUNROOMS

-A building permit is required for any deck which is 2 feet or higher above average ground level, or is attached to any structure or building, or which will eventually support an enclosed structure with a roof such as a sunroom, family room, etc.
+A building permit is required for any deck which is 2 feet or higher above average ground level, or is attached to the principal building, or will eventually support an enclosed structure with a roof such as a sunroom, etc.

 For open, unenclosed decks, please refer to SIPD’s Non-Sheltered Wood Decks Booklet for guidance (Click here for PDF).